nightconcept/any2/project/roadmap.md

 ### Callbacks - Keyboard

 - [x] `love.keypressed`: Callback function triggered when a key is pressed.
-- [ ] `love.keyreleased`: Callback function triggered when a keyboard key is released.
+- [x] `love.keyreleased`: Callback function triggered when a keyboard key is released.

 ### Callbacks - Mouse

-- [ ] `love.mousepressed`: Callback function triggered when a mouse button is pressed.
+- [x] `love.mousepressed`: Callback function triggered when a mouse button is pressed.
-- [ ] `love.mousereleased`: Callback function triggered when a mouse button is released.
+- [x] `love.mousereleased`: Callback function triggered when a mouse button is released.

 ### Callbacks - General

-- [ ] `love.errhand`: The error handler, used to display error messages.
-(Note: `love.errorhandler` is also listed for 11.0, likely an alias or the preferred name)
-- [ ] `love.errorhandler`: The error handler, used to display error messages.
+- [x] `love.errorhandler`: The error handler, used to display error messages.
 - [ ] `love.joystickpressed`: Callback function triggered when a joystick button is pressed.
 - [ ] `love.joystickreleased`: Callback function triggered when a joystick button is released.
 - [ ] `love.gamepadaxis`: Called when a Joystick's virtual gamepad axis is moved.